 The dream of studying abroad can be realized by a modest adjustment in your financial aid package.
 If you are unable to secure a scholarship for study abroad, consider a loan.

 Contact the Financial Planning Office to learn about your financial options.
 You can also search for available external scholarships.
 You may also receive support from your family and your hometown.
 Some churches and civic groups grant scholarships.
 The key is planning in advance.
-Saving a portion of your earnings from summer jobs or the cash gifts you receive for Christmas and your birthday might help pay some of your expenses.
+Saving a portion of your earnings from summer jobs or the cash gifts you receive for holidays and your birthday might help pay some of your expenses.